IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

 ![image of Isis CB concept authority creation interface](/media/createConceptAuthority.png)

-To create a new Serial Publication authority:
+To create a new Concept authority:
-* select **Serial Publication** from the dropdown menu in the `Type` field
+* select **Concept** from the dropdown menu in the `Type` field
 * **fill out** the `Name` field
+  * if the named concept exists in many different fields of knowledge, has an acronym, or needs contextualization, include this in parentheses at the end of the concept name (e.g., `Pluralism (philosophy)`, `National Aeronautics and Space Administration (NASA)`, `ASCII (Character set)` )
 * **click** the blue **Wikipedia** button (between the **Explore, Curation Authority Search** and **Google** buttons at the top right of the interface)
 * **copy** the URL of the concept's wikipedia page and **paste** it into the `URN (link to authority)` field
 * **make sure** to set the `Linked Data Type` dropdown to **URL**